Football records and statistics in England: League

-The original league saw twelve teams become the founding members of the Football League in 1888–89: Accrington, Blackburn Rovers, Bolton Wanderers, Burnley, Everton, Preston North End, Aston Villa, Derby County, Notts County, Stoke City, West Bromwich Albion and Wolverhampton Wanderers.
+The original league saw twelve teams become the founding members of the Football League in 1888–89: Accrington, Blackburn Rovers, Bolton Wanderers, Burnley, Everton, Preston North End, Aston Villa, Derby County, Notts County, Stoke, West Bromwich Albion, and Wolverhampton Wanderers.

-Three of the teams (Blackburn Rovers, Everton and Aston Villa) also played in the first Premier League season in 1992–93, but Notts County missed out, finishing in the relegation zone in 1991–92.
+Three of the teams (Blackburn Rovers, Everton, and Aston Villa) also played in the first Premier League season in 1992–93, but Notts County missed out, finishing in the relegation zone in 1991–92.

 A second division was added four years later for the 1892–93 season, resulting in the Football League now becoming the Football League First Division, the top division for the next one hundred years.
 The Southern League became Division 3 in 1920.
 A Northern League formed the following year that became Division Three North.
-In 1958 the regional divisions combined to form the Third Division and a national Fourth Division.
-The top 12 sides from the Northern and Southern divisions formed the Third Division, whilst the bottom 12 of the respective divisions formed the new fourth tier.
+In 1958, the regional divisions combined to form the Third Division and a national Fourth Division.
+The top twelve sides from the Northern and Southern divisions formed the Third Division, whilst the bottom twelve of the respective divisions formed the new fourth tier.

-Nine clubs have reached double figures of league titles, with Liverpool and Manchester United leading the chasing pack.
+Nine clubs have reached double figures of league titles, with Liverpool and Manchester United leading the chasing pack, having won twenty titles each.
 Five clubs have managed to win all four divisions, while a further seven clubs need the top title to complete the full set.
 Luton Town have technically also won four different divisions, albeit one of these was the National League (the first tier of English non-league football) in 2014.